The Two Child Problem: A Probability Puzzle

 Question 1

-Mr. Miller has two children.
-The older one is a boy.
-What is the probability that both children are boys?
+Among all families with two children in which the older child is a boy, you pick a family at random.
+What is the probability that both children in that family are boys?

 Solution